tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mantle of the Warlord

+Quick Action

+_Recharge 6+:_ When fighting alongside allies that don’t normally get to add the escalation die to their attacks (summoned monsters, ranger’s pets, druids in animal form, most NPCs, those suffering from fear), you may choose at the start of your turn to give up the bonus from the escalation die until the start of your next turn.
+If you do so, all nearby allies who could not otherwise do so may add the escalation die to their attack rolls.

+**Quirk:** Shouts like a drill sergeant.

+---

 #### Pale Mantle of Suffering

 This cloak is usually pale white, but becomes redder and darker as its power grows.
 You heal 2 hit points (champion: 4; epic: 10) whenever an enemy suffers ongoing damage caused by one of your attacks.
 Rumors that certain Drow nobles wear pale mantles that are so blooddrenched they appear black as night are quite accurate.